© Unofficial Royalty 2024

 Unofficial Royalty: Wilhelmine Luise of Hesse-Darmstadt, Grand Duchess Natalia Alexeievna, Tsarevna of Russia

-June 25, 1864 – Death of King Wilhelm I of Württemberg at Schloss Rosenstein in Stuttgart, Kingdom of Württemberg, now in Baden-of Württemberg, Germany; buried at the Württemberg Mausoleum in Stuttgart
+June 25, 1864 – Death of King Wilhelm I of Württemberg at Schloss Rosenstein in Stuttgart, Kingdom of Württemberg, now in Baden-Württemberg, Germany; buried at the Württemberg Mausoleum in Stuttgart

 Wilhelm became King of Württemberg upon his father’s death in 1816.
-He came to the throne during a very difficult time in Württemberg, with 1816 being known as the Year Without A Summer when the very cold temperatures resulted in food shortages.
-However, Wilhelm and his wife Ekaterina Pavlovna of Russia are credited with making great strides to alleviate the suffering, establishing policies and reforms which helped the people of Württemberg, regardless of social class.
+He came to the throne during a difficult time in Württemberg.
+1816 was known as the Year Without A Summer and the very cold temperatures resulted in food shortages.
+However, Wilhelm and his wife Ekaterina Pavlovna of Russia are credited with making great strides to alleviate the suffering by establishing policies and reforms that helped the people of Württemberg, regardless of social class.
 The king arranged for food and livestock to be imported, and established an Agricultural Academy to help promote the growth of crops and better general nutrition amongst his people.
 The Queen established numerous charities to help the poor and was behind the establishment of the Württemberg State Savings Bank.

 Unofficial Royalty: King Wilhelm I of Württemberg